m-koops/Clara4Spring/README.md

 # Clara4Spring
-Extension to the Vaadin Clara addon that allows to pull (autowired) components from a Spring DI container
+Extension to the Vaadin Clara addon (see https://vaadin.com/directory#!addon/clara) that allows to pull (autowired) components from a Spring DI container